 - Teams may not be serviced or pitted in the area between the Finish Line and the Finish Line checkpoint, or in the area immediately after the Finish Line checkpoint.

-- Machines must remain on the marked course.
+- Riders must remain on the marked course.
 The marked course is within 25 feet of race arrows.
-However, machines must stay within the confines of the following markers: double arrows posted on both sides of the trail, ribbons, signs, stakes, hay bales, barrels, motocross track, grass track, etc..
+However, riders must stay within the confines of the following markers: Double Striped Placards posted on both sides of the trail, ribbons, signs, stakes, hay bales, barrels, motocross track, grass track, etc..

 - Teams encountering a traffic jam or bottleneck may go more than 25 feet off the course to get around the bottleneck only.
 However, the Team must re-enter the course as soon as possible, and upon approaching this section the next lap, must drive the original arrowed section if the track is clear.
 If the original marking devices are knocked down, the Team must stay on the original marked course regardless.
 A "bottleneck" is a section of the track that becomes impassable for any reason, with the exception of checkpoints.